ignaciocaramuto/todo-app-challenge/README.md

 Node version: 18.15.0

-Run `nmp install` to install all dependencies of the project.
+Run `npm install` to install all dependencies of the project.

 ## Development server